codebybrett/savesmalljpeg/README.md

 The default preset is set to make life easy for my camera club.

+## How to download

+Save the script to your computer from this link: [savesmalljpeg.jsx](https://raw.githubusercontent.com/codebybrett/savesmalljpeg/master/savesmalljpeg.jsx)

 ## How to use

 In Photoshop use File/Scripts/Browse and load the script.